-At the HLPF, States present "Voluntary National Reviews" (VNRs) which are reports on progress toward the SDGs that they submit to the forum.
+Voluntary National Reviews: At the HLPF, States present "Voluntary National Reviews" (VNRs) which are reports on progress toward the SDGs that they submit to the forum.
 These are meant to track the economic, social, and environmental dimensions of development in national and international contexts.
-VNRs are voluntary, state-led, undertaken by countries at every level of development, and provide a platform for partnerships, including through the participation of Major Groups and other Stakeholders.
-Each year the States which do a VNR vary, depending on their own commitment to do a review.
+VNRs are voluntary, state led, undertaken by both developed and developing countries, and provide a platform for partnerships, including through the participation of major groups and other stakeholders.
+Each year the States vary depending on their own commitment to do a voluntary national review.
 VNRs allow the sharing of experiences and aim to accelerate the implementation of the Agenda 2030.
-VNRs are prepared by governments in a process that is supposed to be consultative, inclusive, and participatory and aims to involve all Major Groups and other Stakeholders.
+VNRs are prepared by governments in a process that is supposed to be consultative, inclusive, and participatory and aims to involve all major groups and other stakeholders.
 This is supposed to include all sectors and levels of government, civil society, private sector, members of Parliament and other institutions.
 VNRs also provide a space where States can comment on the gaps and challenges to achieving Agenda 2030, taking into consideration each country's capacity to implement policy and infrastructure changes to progress development.